This page needs JavaScript activated to work.

 Borletti-Buitoni Trust Fellowship 2022

-• The first American in four decades and the youngest ever musician to win First Prize at the International Tchaikovsky Competition Cello Division, Zlatomir Fung is poised to become one of the preeminent cellists of our time.
+• Astounding audiences with his boundless virtuosity and exquisite sensitivity, Zlatomir Fung is poised to become one of the preeminent cellists of our time.

 Read more

+Fung is the youngest cellist ever to win First Prize at the International Tchaikovsky Competition.
 A winner of the 2017 Young Concert Artists International Auditions and the 2017 Astral National Auditions, Fung has taken the top prizes at the 2018 Alice & Eleonore Schoenfeld International String Competition, 2016 George Enescu International Cello Competition, 2015 Johansen International Competition for Young String Players, 2014 Stulberg International String Competition and 2014 Irving Klein International Competition.
 He was selected as a 2016 US Presidential Scholar for the Arts and was awarded the 2016 Landgrave von Hesse Prize at the Kronberg Academy Cello Masterclasses.

-2022/23 season / 431 words.
+2024/25 season / 545 words.
 Not to be altered without permission.

 Performances